Rebel Meets Rebel: Background

 At the close of the decade, Coe met Pantera guitarist Dimebag Darrell in Fort Worth, Texas.
 The two musicians, struck by the similarity of the approaches between country and heavy metal, agreed to work together.
 Darrell was the son of Jerry Abbott, a country songwriter and producer.
 Together with Darrell's brother Vinnie Paul and bassist Rex Brown, they began production of the album which was recorded sporadically between 1999 and 2003.
 It was released in 2006, two years after Darrell's murder.

 Originally, the song "Rebel Meets Rebel" was supposed to be released as a duet with Coe and Pantera's vocalist Phil Anselmo.

+Paul took the album to release Rebel Meets Rebel on Atlantic Records, which previously fronted Pantera and Damageplan projects.
+However, Atlantic refused to release it on their label because they didn't know what to do with it.
+As a result, Paul fronted an independent label "Big Vin Records", which he inked a distribution deal with Fontana to release it under his name.

 Music and lyrics

 The album's lyrical content ranges from boisterous songs regarding drinking and getting stoned to more serious subject matter, such as the song "Cherokee Cry", which criticizes the United States government's treatment of Native Americans.

 Rebel Meets Rebel features what has been described as a "groundbreaking" mix of country music and heavy metal.
 AllMusic writer Megan Frye wrote, "On first listen, ["Nothin' to Lose"] sounds awkward—as if someone had spliced a Pantera song together with a David Allan Coe one on their home computer.
 It doesn't mesh well, and the bass seems too sharp and tinny.
 But after listening to the album a few times, it starts to make more sense."
 Dimebag Darrell was praised for his guitar playing, which incorporated elements from thrash metal, as well as dark melodic playing.
 "Rebel Meets Rebel" features fiddle playing by Joey Floyd.